jigmi/Penetration-Testing-scripts/README.md

-# bashscripts
+# Penetration Testing scripts
-Simple Nmap bashscript to suit my personal automation of nmap, where nmap script can run against multiple boxes to enumerate services and versions in order to increase efficiency.
+Scripts I have made during my times practicing on boxes on platforms such as VHL and PWK OSCP.